How to Cook Bacon in the Oven

 • Arrange the bacon on the wire rack.
 You can let the edges touch, but do not overlap it.

-• Bake for 15 minutes and check on it.
+• Bake for 15 minutes, on the center rack of the oven, and then check on it.
 Itโ€™s done when you say itโ€™s done.
 If you like it limp, you may be happy now.
 If you like it crispy, it will probably need 5 minutes more.
+Tip: Rotate the baking tray halfway through the cooking time for even results!

 • When bacon is cooked to your desired doneness, remove from oven and let drain on the wire racks.